-After 50 years of operation, the Memorial Sloan-Kettering School of Cytotechnology is temporarily suspending its training program effective August 12, 2013.
-The program is currently developing a partnership with Hunter College in order to meet NYS programmatic licensure requirements for cytotechnology training and anticipates reactivation of student enrollment in 2014.
+After 50 years of operation, the Memorial Sloan Kettering School of Cytotechnology is temporarily suspending its training program effective August 12, 2013.
+The program is currently developing a partnership with Hunter College in order to meet NYS programmatic licensure requirements for cytotechnology training and anticipates reactivation of student enrollment in Fall 2015.
 Once our program becomes active, this website will be updated.
 For general information about the field of cytotechnology please read below.

 Cytotechnology is an allied health profession that specializes in the study of cells from the human body.
 Working with a microscope, cytotechnologists evaluate cell samples to detect cancer, precancerous lesions, benign tumors, and infectious processes.
 A cytotechnologist is a trained professional who helps to save lives by identifying certain diseases early on and monitoring a patient's response to therapy.